mikuro39/Cat-Fighter-Game/README.md

 and add it to my inventory of cats
 - As a user, I want to be able to use items to upgrade my cats' stats during battles
+- As a user, I want to be given the option to save my collection of my cats
+- As a user, I want to be able to load my collection of cats from file with the same stats if I want to